ksalzke/defer-tag-omnifocus-plugin/README.md

 This action shows a form prompting the user to select one or more tags and enter a defer date.
 It then uses the `deferTag` function to place the tags on hold and create a 'scheduler' task for the tag as described above.

-If one or more tags are selected in OmniFocus before the action is run, these tags are automatically selected by default and shown at the top of the list.
+If one or more tags are selected in OmniFocus before the action is run, these tags are automatically selected by default and shown, with any parent tags, at the top of the list.
-If one or more tasks are selected in OmniFocus before the action is run, the tags attached to the first selected task will be shown at the top of the list.
+If one or more tasks are selected in OmniFocus before the action is run, the tags attached to the first selected task will be shown, with any parent tags, at the top of the list.

 ## Updated Timed Tags

 This action runs the `updateTimedTags` function described below.

+## Show Scheduler Project

+This action navigates to the project used to store the data, and makes its containing folder active so that the information is visible.
+This action is only available when no projects or tasks are selected (so that it is not shown on the share sheet on iOS)

+## Hide Scheduler Project

+This action sets the status of the 'Tag Scheduling' folder to dropped, so that it is not visible.
+This action is only available when the folder has an active status (i.e. its status is not set to dropped.)

 # Functions